-In love with language: an interview with U.S. poet Mary Jo Bang
+In love with language: An interview with U.S. poet Mary Jo Bang

 I imagine you walking down the street and suddenly yelling, “Cryptic!”

 Yes, those Eureka moments.
-But they only come after months or somethings years of continuing to go back to that poem in your mind.
+But they only come after months or sometimes years of continuing to go back to that poem in your mind.

 Are you working on a new volume of poetry as well?

-The International Book Fair will continue through Sunday, September 11, at the Antigua Aduana in east-central San José.
+The International Book Fair continues through Sunday, Sept.
+11 at the Antigua Aduana in east-central San José.
 Visit just to stroll through the aisles and browse titles from publishing houses both large and small, or check out a workshop or lecture.
 The jam-packed agenda includes panel discussions, storytelling for kids, and much more.

 Log in to comment